 What's the best way to get up to speed with a new app?
 When you open Microsoft PowerPoint for the first time, you quickly realize that there are many features and tools.
-But, it can feel overwhelming to know where to start.
+But it can feel overwhelming to know where to start.
+You need PowerPoint help.

-In this tutorial, I'll help you get up and running in Microsoft PowerPoint.
+In this PowerPoint tutorial for beginners, I'll help you get up and running in Microsoft PowerPoint.
 You'll learn how to use PowerPoint to build a presentation in less time than you ever thought possible.
 We'll also cover some PowerPoint best practices to make sure you're doing things the easy way.

 Guide to Making Great Presentations (Free eBook Download)